 Reference to National Health & Wellbeing Outcome: Not applicable at this time.
 Personnel: Any implications for Personnel can only be established once final funding allocations are known from Partner Bodies, and the implications for Personnel can then be assessed.
 Carers: Expenditure in relation to Carers' services is included within this draft medium term financial outlook.
 Provider Organisations: Expenditure on services delivered to clients by provider organisations is included within this draft medium term financial outlook.
 Equalities: Not applicable at this time.
 Fairer Scotland Compliance: The expenditure on services supports the delivery of a Fairer Scotland.
-Financial: The draft medium term financial outlook identifies an estimated funding gap of £100m over the three years, with £36m identified for 2019 - 20.
-Legal: The Integration Scheme requires Glasgow City Council and NHS Greater Glasgow and Clyde to consider draft budget proposals based on the Strategic Plan as part of their respective annual budget setting processes.
-This is required to include assumptions on a range of issues including but not limited to: Economic Impact: Not applicable at this time.
+Financial: The draft medium term financial outlook identifies an estimated funding gap of £80m over the three years, with £17m identified for 2019 - 20.
+Legal: for 2019 - 20.
+The Integration Scheme requires Glasgow City Council and NHS Greater Glasgow and Clyde to consider draft budget proposals based on the Strategic Plan as part of their respective annual budget setting processes.
+This is require include assumptions on a range of issues including but not limited to:- • activity changes • cost inflation • efficiencies • performance against outcomes • legal requirements • transfer to or from amounts sets aside by the Health Board • adjustments to address equity of resource allocation

+Economic Impact: Not applicable at this time.
 Sustainability: Sustainability of service provision over the medium term will be dependent on the final medium term financial outlook and the decisions required to deliver a balanced budget.
 Sustainable Procurement and Article 19: Not applicable at this time.
 Risk Implications: The IJB is required to set a balanced budget for 2019 - 20 by the end of March 2019.
 This requires both Glasgow City Council and NHS Greater Glasgow and Clyde to provide financial allocations to support this timescale.
-The Medium Term Financial Outlook makes a number of assumptions about funding and expenditure requirements between 2019 and 2022.
+The draft Medium Term Financial Outlook makes a number assumptions about funding and expenditure requirements between 2019 and 2022.
 Sensitivity analysis is used to test the major assumptions made by the model and understand what the implications are if assumptions change.
-This effectively tests 'what if' scenarios and enables the IJB to determine the potential fluctuation which could exist within the ne modelling and will assist future planning.
-Implications for Glasgow The Integration Scheme requires Glasgow City Council to City Council: consider draft budget proposals based on the Strategic Plan as part of their annual budget setting processes.
-Implications for NHS The Integration Scheme requires NHS Greater Glasgow and k Greater Glasgow & Clyde: Clyde to consider draft budget proposals based on the Strategic Plan as part of their annual budget setting process es.
-Direction Required to Direction to: Council, Health Board or No Direction Required Both 2.
-Glasgow City Council NHS Greater Glasgow & Clyde 4.
-Glasgow City Council and NHS Greater Glasgow & Clyde ✓
+This effectively tests 'what if' scenarios and enables the IJB to determine the potential fluctuation which could exist within the modelling and will assist future planning. t Implications for Glasgow City Council: The Integration Scheme requires Glasgow City Council to consider draft budget proposals based on the Strategic Plar part of their annual budget setting processes. n as Implications for NHS Greater Glasgow & Clyde: The Integration Scheme requires NHS Greater Glasgow and Clyde to consider draft budget proposals based on the Strategic Plan as part of their annual budget setting process Direction Required to Council, Health Board or Both Direction to: 1.
+No Direction Required 2.
+Glasgow City Council ✓ NHS Greater Glasgow & Clyde Glasgow City Council and NHS Greater Glasgow & Clyde